Setting: Transformers Animated AU

-He took a few calming intakes, trying to clear his processor as the static faded from Lockdown's and his severed comm. filled his audios.
+He took a few calming intakes, trying to clear his processor as the static faded from Lockdown's and his severed comm. line.

-Had any other bot captured Lockdown, the bike would've had little trouble getting his partner out.
-But it wasn't any mech who had the muscle car: it was Optimus!
-And if the Prime was here, Prowl could bet his motherboard that the team would be as well, or worse, the Elite Guard.
+Had any other bot captured Lockdown, the bike would've had little trouble getting the muscle car out.
+But it wasn't just any mech that had the muscle car.
+And if the Prime was here, Prowl waould bet his motherboard that the team would be as well, or worse, the Elite Guard.
 Probably not Sentinel Prime or Ultra Magnus, but maybe - he dreaded to think - Jazz.

 It wasn't that he disliked the other cyber-ninja, indeed far from it.
-During the sport car's short visit to Earth, Prowl felt a strong attraction to the other mech; and, as he found out soon after, so did Jazz.
+During the sport car's short visit to Earth, Prowl felt a strong attraction to the other mech; and, as he found out soon after, Jazz reciprocated those feelings.

-Shortly after returning from Sumdac's (no longer malfunctioning) police-drone manufacturing plant, Prowl found himself in the taller ninja's berth, interfacing passionately.
+Shortly after returning from Sumdac's (no longer malfunctioning) police-drone manufacturing plant, Prowl found himself in the white ninja's berth, interfacing passionately.

-The sound of approaching bots shook the black bot out of his thoughts.
-Activating his hologram, he pressed against the wall just as two guards walked around the corner, talking loudly.
+The sound of approaching bots shook the black and gold mech out of his thoughts.
+Activating his camouflage, he pressed against the wall just as two guards walked around the corner, talking loudly.

-"…so that's why I'm gonna be monitor duty later.
-Well, I hope at least that I'll gedda watch that Elite Guard interrogate the beastly fragger," gloated one of the two.
+"…so that's why I'm gonna be on monitor duty later.
+I hope I'll gedda watch that Elite Guard mech interrogate the beastly 'Con," gloated one of the two.

 "That sounds like the slag.
-Damn, mech, I'm jealous," said the other, "Any idea where they're gonna be doin' it?"
+Pit, mech, I'm jealous," said the other, "Any idea where they're gonna be doin' it?"

 "What?
 The interrogation?" clarified the first bot.

-"Heard from Grindor they put him in one of the lower holding cells, don't know which one though."
+"Heard from Grindor they put him in one of the lower holding cells, though I'm not sure which."

-As the guards began to move farther away, Prowl stayed close behind them, not wanting to miss any other valuable information.
+As the guards moved away, Prowl slowly followed them, not wanting to miss any other valuable information.

 "Too bad, that would've been fun to watch."